 Step 5: Final Tips

 As you can see the bend mark in the middle is pretty obvious, while I don't think it would give away your hiding spot, it still doesn't look natural.
 Some of the commenters have offered up their solutions and I decided to list them here.
-The first solution, instead of glueing half of the top card down and bending it up you could leave the top card un-glued and just hold it down with the rubber band, thus removing the bend mark.
+The first solution, instead of gluing half of the top card down and bending it up you could leave the top card un-glued and just hold it down with the rubber band, thus removing the bend mark.
 The second solution, you could have the bottom of the deck open up so that the bend mark will be on the bottom instead of the top.
-The third solution, split the deck in the middle and drill two small holes in the corner and fit a small dowel in them so that the deck opens from the middle instead of the top or bottom, giving it a more natural look.
+The third solution split the deck in the middle and drill two small holes in the corner and fit a small dowel in them so that the deck opens from the middle instead of the top or bottom, giving it a more natural look.
 Again I would like to thank the commenters for these ideas, these ideas are creative improvements/solutions to make this deck look even more realistic.
-If you enjoyed this instructable please consider voting for me in the "Safe And Secure" contest.
+If you enjoyed this instructable please consider following me on Instagram for updates on my future projects.
+Thank you.

 Runner Up in the